When you ask Jane why she decided to study

 Apolonia, a midwife at Lautem health centre, where Judite was cared for after giving birth to Marcelo, says Community Health Volunteers like Odete are helping to save the lives of mothers and their babies.
 They are critical in ensuring information about maternal and child health is passed on to families in remote and rural communities that have no or limited healthcare.

 Community Health Volunteers run workshops and training sessions for families to teach them about safe ways to give birth, and how to prevent, identify and treat child malnutrition and common childhood illnesses.
-This project is supported by the Australian Aid program.
+This project is supported by the Australian Government.

 Community volunteers can identify malnutrition before it’s too late